aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icss2properties/content/_index.md

 ---
 title: ICSS2Properties.Content
 second_title: Aspose.HTML for .NET API Reference
-description: ICSS2Properties property.
+description: ICSS2Properties Content property.
 This property is used with the before and after pseudo-elements to generate content in a document
 type: docs
 weight: 350
 url: /net/aspose.html.dom.css/icss2properties/content/